Health and Wellbeing

 Train to be a Volunteer COVID-19 Contact Tracer

 The San Luis Obispo County Public Health Department needs volunteer contact tracers.
 There are free, online training courses available for campus community members who are interested in serving as a COVID-19 contact tracer for the county.
 The training takes 21 hours to complete.
 It is sanctioned by the state and is held in conjunction with San Luis Obispo County Public Health.
-Contact Christina Tutt for more information at email@example.com.
+Email Christina Tutt for more information.

 Mandated Use of Face Coverings

 As of June 18, 2020, the California Department of Public Health has mandated that people must wear face coverings when outside their homes in specific circumstances.
 There are also exceptions to the new rules.
 The state mandate applies to the Cal Poly campus.